KomodoPlatform/Mastering_CryptoConditions/docs/faucet/faucetget.md

 Faucet returns 0.1 coins and requires about 30 seconds of CPU time.

+#### Make sure your address doesn't have any funds.
+Otherwise, you can't claim it.

 ### Step 1: Use `faucetget` and get the raw HEX value
 Example Command:
 ```shell